Keynote speakers

 Writers seeking inspiration from their Irish ancestry often encounter stumbling blocks.
 Notoriously, the fire at Dublin’s Four Courts, during the Irish Civil War in 1922, destroyed the Public Record Office, with its centuries of documents including land and census records, creating a headache for the modern researcher.
 But for those tracing rural ancestors, archives preserved by the landed estates often supply comprehensive records of landlords and tenants, enabling us to identify who lived where, with details about their circumstances and how the estates were being run day to day.
 Substantial collections of these archives are preserved at Castletown House, Celbridge, Co.
 Kildare, in the Office of Public Works - Maynooth University Archive and Research Centre (OMARC), as well as in the National Library of Ireland, Dublin.
 Terry has mentored many researchers who have extracted from these archives fascinating individual stories that have the potential to inspire creative writing by connecting authors securely with the past.

-In his book ‘The decline and fall of the dukes of Leinster: Love, war, debt, and madness’, Terry focused on the Fitzgerald family, linked for centuries to Maynooth.
-Once the most powerful family in Ireland, the Geraldines built Maynooth Castle (on what is now Maynooth Campus), Carton House, their Georgian mansion near Maynooth (now a luxury hotel), as well as the magnificent Leinster House in Dublin which is now the seat of the Irish Government.
-Terry’s research, focussing on Hermione, the 5th Duchess of Leinster, reveals the fate of the family fortunes as the old ways of life succumbed to modern political and economic pressures.
+In his book ‘The decline and fall of the dukes of Leinster: love, war, debt, and madness’, Terry focused on the Fitzgerald family, linked for centuries to Maynooth.
+Once the most powerful family in Ireland, the FitzGeralds built Maynooth Castle, Carton House, their Georgian mansion near Maynooth (now a luxury hotel), as well as the magnificent Leinster House in Dublin which is now the seat of the Irish Government.
+Terry’s research, focusing on Hermione, the 5th Duchess of Leinster, reveals the fate of the family fortunes as the old ways of life succumbed to modern political and economic pressures.

 The richly textured history of the big houses and landed estates will provide you with many creative inspirations.